Jest code coverage report explained

 jest

-Your app's code coverage is what percentage of the code is currently covered by unit tests.
-In this post I will explain how we can generate a code coverage report with Jest.
+Your app’s code coverage is what percentage of the code is currently covered by unit tests.
+In this post I will explain how we can generate a code coverage report with Jest in your command line, as well as a visual HTML report.

 Calculating your code coverage in Jest